 text(-1.5, 0.7, expression(phi(x) == paste(frac(1, sqrt(2*pi)), " ", integral(e^(-t^2/2)*dt, -infinity, x))), cex = 1.2)

-The curve of Normal Cumulative Distribution Function
+The Curve of the Normal Cumulative Distribution Function

 The Curve of the Normal Cumulative Distribution Function and its formula in the plot will look like this,